cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

      - Description
    * - ``200 OK``
-     - The method was successfully called, and the tags were deleted, or in the case of a specific tag, was either deleted or the tag was not present
+     - The method was successfully called, and the tags were deleted, or in the case of a specific tag, was either deleted or the tag was not present, or the entity itself was not present
-   * - ``404 NOT FOUND``
-     - The entity or program for which tags are being deleted was not found

 **Note**: When using this API, only tags in the user scope can be deleted.